rust-lang/rfcs/text/0000-non-const-drop-check.md

 3:      writer.write("Hello")?;
 4:      writer.close_check_error()?
         // Omitting the `close_check_error` call causes a compiler warning:
-        // value writer should not be implicitly dropped; type BufWriter<...> does not implement ScopeDrop.
+        // value writer should not be implicitly dropped; type BufWriter<...> does not implement Destruct.
         // value created on line 2, scope ends on line 5.
         // last use does not consume value.
 5:  }